KoustubhPhalak/Greedy-PQC-Optimization/README.md

 # Greedy PQC Optimization

 Novel methodology proposed to optimize Parametric Quantum Circuits (PQC) using greedy algorithm, where parametric gates are represented as set of approximate non-parametric gates.
-PyTorch + Pennylane implementation of xxx
+PyTorch + Pennylane implementation of *"Non-parametric Greedy Optimization of Parametric Quantum Circuits"*

 ## Important files
 Primarily, this repository contains 3 important files: